sergeio/watchfiles/README.md

 watchdir
 ========

-Execute a command when any file in the directories specified is changed
+Execute a command when any file from STDIN is modified

 Example usage:
 --------------
 ```
-watchdir "make test" -d tests/ -d src/
+find tests/ src/ -type f | watchdir make test
 ```